+The internal audit activity will also evaluate the potential for the occurrence of fraud and consider how the organisation manages fraud risk.
+CIPFA has issued a Code of Practice on Managing the Risk of Fraud and Corruption.
+While compliance with the code is voluntary, CIPFA strongly recommends that it is used as the basis for assessment of how an organisation manages its fraud risk.
+The Director of Internal Audit should be notified of all suspected or detected fraud, corruption or impropriety in order to inform the annual opinion and risk based plans.
 The Director of Internal Audit will liaise on a regular basis with the nominated Corporate Fraud Manager (CFM) for the organisation to identify any potential risk of fraud and ensure that any potential or actual frauds identified through internal audit activity are referred to the CFM for investigation.

-The Director of Internal Audit will also liaise with the organisation's external auditors and other review bodies to facilitate the effective co-ordination of audit resources and assurances.
+The Director of Internal Audit will also liaise with the organisation's external auditors and other review bodies to facilitate the effective coordination of audit resources and assurances.